cecid/hermes-docs/docs/source/web_service_communication.rst

 Service endpoint: :samp:`http://{<HOST>}:{<PORT>}/corvus/httpd/ebms/sender`

-The ebMS 2.0 sender web service is a web service interface for external parties to request Hermes 2 to send an ebMS message to another Hermes 2 or an ebMS compliant messaging gateway.
+The ebMS 2.0 sender web service is a web service interface for external parties to request Hermes to send an ebMS message to another Hermes or an ebMS compliant messaging gateway.
 The service provides a message identifier to the sender for future reference.
-This is the main channel for external applications to deliver ebMS messages using Hermes 2.
+This is the main channel for external applications to deliver ebMS messages using Hermes.

 .. image:: /_static/images/web_service/h2o-ws-sender-ebms.png

 **SOAP request message**

-Instead of requiring the sender to compose entire ebMS messages or acquire ebMS knowledge, the sender simply needs to request Hermes 2 to do so with key identities including ``CPA ID``, ``Service`` and ``Action``.
-These 3 key parameter identify the sending partnership in Hermes 2 that will be used to configure the ebMS message.
+Instead of requiring the sender to compose entire ebMS messages or acquire ebMS knowledge, the sender simply needs to request Hermes to do so with key identities including ``CPA ID``, ``Service`` and ``Action``.
+These 3 key parameter identify the sending partnership in Hermes that will be used to configure the ebMS message.

 The sender web service requires elements with namespace URI ``http://service.ebms.edi.cecid.hku.hk/`` and namespace prefix ``tns``.